Italy Connoisseurs Choose Leisurely Lucca

 The city is a bit of a paradox — while it has Europe's mightiest Renaissance wall, it hasn't seen a battle since 1430.
 My friend Gabriele explained to me the difference between a Renaissance wall and a medieval wall.
 Medieval walls were thin, because with weapons like arrows and stones, there was no need for thick fortification.
 But in Renaissance times, the development of powerful cannons introduced the need for thicker, more substantial walls.

 These days, locals like Gabriele treat their ramparts like a circular park.
 And, with plenty of rental bikes available, visitors can enjoy a lazy pedal around its two-and-a-half-mile circuit.
-It's a wonderfully smooth 20–30-minute pedal, depending on how fast you go and how crowded the wall-top park is.
+It's a wonderfully smooth 20–30-minute pedal, depending on your speed and how crowded the wall-top park is.
 The best people-watching — and slowest pedaling — is during passeggiata time, just before dinner, when it seems that all of Lucca is doing slow laps around the wall.

 Strolling Lucca's main drag, Via Fillungo, lets you connect the town's two busiest squares: Piazza dell'Anfiteatro and Piazza San Michele.
 Between the two, you can get a taste of Lucca's rich past, including several elegant, century-old storefronts.